walaj/SeqLib/README.md

 in SeqLib are peformed by:
 * [HTSlib][htslib]
 * [BWA-MEM][BWA] (Apache2 branch)
+* [Blat][blatlink]
 * [FermiKit][fermi]

-The primary developer for these three projects is Heng Li.
+The primary developer for the HTSlib, BWA-MEM and FermiKit projects is Heng Li.
+Blat is developed by Jim Kent.

 SeqLib also has support for storing and manipulating genomic intervals via ``GenomicRegion`` and ``GenomicRegionCollection``.
 It uses an [interval tree][int] (provided by Erik Garrison @ekg) to provide for rapid interval queries.